Reasons to replace tires:

 If one tire appears to be wearing down faster than others, a few things could be causing it.
-The most likely culprit is that your vehicle is out of alignment, but a worn shock or strut or a damaged piece of your vehicle’s exterior rubbing on a tire as you drive could also cause one tire to wear down quicker than the others.
+The most common culprit is that your vehicle can be out of alignment, but a worn shock or strut or maybe even a damaged piece of your vehicle’s exterior rubbing on a tire as you drive could also cause one tire to wear down quicker than the others.

 Short of having the issue taken care of at an auto repair shop that offers alignment and suspension services, this is also a problem that can be mitigated with regular tire rotations.

-Ignoring uneven tire wear for too long can increase the chance of degraded performance and ride comfort, hydroplaning, and risk of accident along with the possibility of having a blowout at highway speeds.
+Ignoring uneven tire wear for too long can increase the chance of degraded performance and ride comfort, hydroplaning, and risk of having a tire failure at highway speeds.

 Bulging and bubbling tires

 Tires that bubble and bulge, (generally around the sidewall) are indicative of several possibilities.
-A defect from the factory it was manufactured at to it being damaged between when it was shipped and installed are all things we watch out for before installing any tire, but even the more incidental things such as hitting an object in the middle of the road or driving over a curb or pothole can all cause this kind of damage to your tires.
+A defect from the manufacturer to it being damaged between when it was shipped and installed are all things we watch out for before installing any tire.
+Even the more incidental things such as hitting an object in the road or driving over a curb or pothole can all cause this kind of damage to your tires.

 If there’s a positive in this situation, it’s that you’ll likely notice fairly immediately once the deformity develops.
 As a bulge in a tire grows, it will have a detrimental effect on your ride comfort overall.
 Over time your vehicle will develop a rattling and shaking ride that is going to be pretty difficult to ignore.

 Just because you don’t drive much doesn’t mean you’re not going to eventually need new tires.
 While most manufacturers offer warranties based on the type of tire that generally cover certain mileage targets, (such as 40,000 or 60,000 miles) the tires on your garaged classic will still need to be changed at some point.